marknotton/craft-plugin-agent/README.md

 )%}
 ```

-You can initialise it like this in your own script:
+You can initialise it like this:

 ```js
 let agent = new Agent();
 ```

-By default, we assume your using the Agent data function is defined in your HTML tag via Twig:
+By default, we assume the Twig data function is defined in your HTML tag via Twig:

 ```html
 <html {{ craft.agent.data|default }}>